scott-griffiths/bitstring/doc/quick_reference.rst

 The `dtype` can any single fixed-length token as described in :ref:`format_tokens` and :ref:`compact_format`.

 The `inititalizer` will typically be an iterable such as a list, but can also be many other things including an open binary file, a bytes or bytearray object, another ``bitstring.Array`` or an ``array.array``.
+It can also be an integer, in which case the ``Array`` will be zero-initialised with that many items.

 The `trailing_bits` typically isn't used in construction, and specifies bits left over after interpreting the stored binary data according to the data type `dtype`.